2025 Summer Festival Concert Mahler–Symphony No. 10Tigran Arakelyan–Music Director

 About the Festival

-The NWMF has also presented several benefit performances to aid in local and global charities including a recent benefit for Northwest Harvest and a concert to raise relief money for the 2010 Haiti earthquake.
+The NWMF has presented several benefit performances to aid in local and global charities including a recent benefit for Northwest Harvest and a concert to raise relief money for the 2010 Haiti earthquake.

 Board of Directors